 Roses are especially prone to powdery mildew.
 It is a fungus disease that makes the leaves look as if they have been dusted with talcum powder.
 It is not especially damaging to the plant, it just makes them look ugly.
 Avoid overhead water if possible and keep the area under the plant raked up and clean.
 Don’t plant anything under your roses to increase air circulation.
 Water only in the morning hours so the plants have time to dry during the day.
 A home made remedy made up from 1 teaspoon baking soda, 1/2 teaspoon oil in 1 quart of warm water mixed in a spray bottle will control the disease if applied on a regular basis.
-Sulfur is also used to control powdery mildew.
+GreenCure fungicide is also used to control powdery mildew.

 A fungal disease common to roses can be controlled by mulching under the plants to prevent water from splashing.
 The fungus spores that fall to ground are carried in the splash-back and the plant is re-infected.
 Keep your roses very clean, remove and destroy diseased foliage or fallen debris from under the plants.
 Avoid wetting the leaves if possible.
 Weekly applications of sulfur may help to control fungus diseases.